nahidulhasan/solid-principles/README.md

 Above class violates single responsibility principle.
 Why should this class be interested in the authenticated user?
 This is application logic!
 It should be moved to a controller.

-Next method is related to persistence layer.The persistence layer deals with persisting (storing and retrieving) data from a data store (such as a database, for example).So it is not the responsibility of this class.
+Next method is related to the persistence layer.
+The persistence layer deals with persisting (storing and retrieving) data from a data store (such as a database, for example).So it is not the responsibility of this class.

-Next method format is also not the responsibility of this class.Because we may need different format data such as XML, JSON, HTML etc.
+Next method format is also not the responsibility of this class.
+Because we may need different format data such as XML, JSON, HTML etc.

 So finally the refactored code will be described as below :